maziac/DeZog/documentation/Usage.md

 a) the **Savannah-z80asm** (or z80asm) from Bas Wijnen, see https://savannah.nongnu.org/projects/z80asm/ and the
 b) the **z88dk-z80asm** (or z88dk) hosted here https://github.com/z88dk/z88dk (Note: on the site they host even another z80asm project which is a respawn of the original one.)

-The z80-debug supports the list file formats of both of them and additionally the sjasmplus (https://github.com/z00m128/sjasmplus).
+DeZog supports the list file formats of both of them and additionally the sjasmplus (https://github.com/z00m128/sjasmplus).

 #### The list file

 The most important configuration to do is the *.list file.
-The list file contains all the information required by z80-debug.
-While reading this file z80-debug
+The list file contains all the information required by DeZog.
+While reading this file DeZog
 - associates addresses with line numbers
 - associates addresses with files
 - reads in labels and constants

 An example how this works:
-When you do a 'step-over' in the debugger, z80-debug request the new PC (program counter) value from ZEsarUX.
+When you do a 'step-over' in the debugger, DeZog request the new PC (program counter) value from ZEsarUX.
 The address of the PC is looked up to find the line in the list file.
 Now depending on the value of 'srcDirs'
 - []: Empty array.
 The corresponding line in the list file is shown or